 This myth has been both widespread and popular, though is now deemed biologically impossible.
-It originally gained momentum due to the similarity between the Maine Coon and the raccoon’s brown tabby colouring.
-The coon’s bushy tail was also considered evidence of this unusual mating myth (source).
+It originally gained momentum due to the similarity between the Maine Coon and the raccoon’s brown tabby coloring.
+The coon’s bushy tail was also considered evidence of this unusual mating myth (source 1).

 Myth 2 – Marie Antoinette

 The second myth to gain in popularity over time relates to Marie Antoinette, the former Queen of France.

 History tells of her desperate attempt to flee France during the French Revolution, on a ship headed to the United States lead by Captain Samuel Clough.
 Despite the captain’s help, she did not make it safely to the United States and was executed in 1793.

 Before her death, however, it is thought that Marie Antoinette had loaded six of her treasured pet Turkish Angora cats onto Captain Samuel Clough’s ship.
 Despite Marie’s poor fate, her precious cats arrived safely in Wiscasset, Maine.